-- Water Slowly - You need to allow time for the water to enter the soil, run away water is just a waste and it steals nutrients from the soil.
-Let water soak in at least 5 - 6 inches of soil.
+- Water Slowly around the tomato plants allowing sufficient time for the water to enter the soil, run away water is just a waste and it steals nutrients from the soil.
+Let the water soak in at least 5 - 6 inches of soil.

-- Water Regularly - Water twice a day to begin with, just moisten the soil (don't flood the plant).
+- Water tomatoes only when they really need it.
+Maybe you need to water twice a day, to begin with, just moisten the soil (don't flood the plant).
 The roots need air too, so don't drown your plants.

-- Water early in the day - if you use a hose, bucket or any other manual form of watering, it is recommended you do so in the early hours.
+- Water early in the day if you use a hose, bucket or any other manual form of watering.

-- Do not water in the night - Moist conditions and low temperatures increase the likelihood of tomato plant diseases.
+- Do not water in the night as moist conditions and low temperatures increase the likelihood of tomato plant diseases.

-- Mulch - Mulch acts as a moisture regulator and also a source of nutrition.
-Definitely give this a thought, if you don'e already implement it.
+- Mulch acts as a moisture regulator and also a source of nutrition.
+Definitely give this a thought, if you don't already implement it.